cbcrg/tcoffee/docs/tcoffee_installation.rst

 #####################
 T-Coffee Installation
 #####################
-.. warning:: This chapter has been fully updated in 10/2016; installation of T-Coffee versions lower than version 9.03 may be deprecated.
+.. note:: This chapter has been fully updated in 10/2016; installation of T-Coffee versions lower than version 9.03 may be deprecated.

 ************
 Installation
 ************
 This chapter describes the installation procedures relevant for a standard use of T-Coffee on the most common operative systems: Unix/Linux and Mac OS.
 T-Coffee cannot be installed on any Windows version without using a Unix-like environment (i.e. Cygwin) or a Linux virtualbox.
 The procedure is quite easy, so don't hesitate to contact us if you have any problem.

 ..
 Note:: We now recommend that you use the automated installer provided on the T-Coffee `webserver <http://tcoffee.crg.cat/apps/tcoffee/index.html>`_, just click on **Download**.
-Several options are possible: 1) the **latest stable version** (**recommended**), 2) the **latest beta version** (still under testing), 3) our archives and **older versions** (deprecated, in that case the current installation procedure won't work).Then you will just have to download the T-Coffee installer corresponding to your operative system and then **follow the corresponding procedure**.
+Several options are possible: 1) the **latest stable version** (**recommended**), 2) the **latest beta version** (still under testing), 3) our archives and **older versions** (deprecated, in that case the current installation procedure won't work...but it's in case you need to reproduce old results).
+Then you will just have to download the T-Coffee installer corresponding to your operative system and then **follow the corresponding procedure**.

 Third party packages/Dependencies
 =================================
 T-Coffee is a complex package that interacts with many other third party software and/or servers (such as BLAST, see next section).
-Since version 7.56, T-Coffee install on your computer all the third party packages and also setup the variables required for the different T-Coffee options to run correctly.
+All available versions on the server, starting from version 9.03) install on your computer all the third party packages and also setup the variables required for the different T-Coffee options to run correctly.
 Whenever the automated installation fails because of unforeseen system specificities, **don't hesitate to contact us**.
 If the installation was successfull with the exception of some packages, users should install the third party package manually.
 This documentation gives some tips we have found useful, but users are encouraged to send their feedbacks and share their experiences in order to improve this documentation.

 Unix/Linux
 ==========